ImmaHarry/ImmaHarry/README.md

 ###

 <p align="left">Hello!
 My name is Harry.
 I am a frontend developer & a UI/UX designer.
-I am a student who is currently studying science, I love listening to music and watching shows.
+I am a student who is currently studying Electronics & Communication Engineering at BITS Pilani, I love listening to music and watching shows.
 My favorite shows are Breaking Bad, Better Call Saul, Suits & Ozark currently.
 I listen to pop & metal most of the time (weird combo).<br><br>Right now, I am working on Gamefolio with a team of awesome developers.
 I have experience with JavaScript, TypeScript, HTML, CSS & Python mainly.
-I can work with React & Next.js and love using TailwindCSS!<br><br>To wrap things up, here is a fun fact about me.
-My favorite video game is Minecraft!</p>
+I can work with React & Next.js and love using TailwindCSS!<br><br>To wrap things up, here is a fun fact about me: my favorite video game is Minecraft!</p>

 ###